 woman are all right.

-- The women have to fight off the monsters that try to steal their belongings, but the house is on fire so they have to take everything out.
+- The house is on fire so they have to take everything out.
 This results in a chaos of directions.

-- Some people see her as a giant standing amidst small women, but when you compare the composition of this painting to other paintings by Bruegel and his contemporaries it seems the other possibillity is more likely: she's running up a hill and we can see past her in the distance what she is running from.
+- She's running up a hill and we can see what she is fleeing from.
 This makes her a normal woman, an older woman out of breath carrying heavy belongings while fleeing from the horrors of war.
-As a painter myself, this makes sense, it is something you would want to communicate.

 The woman in the middle is alone, this is what